ISA-Principles/isa-principles.org/reasoning.md

    *Communication* defines the low-level protocol that modules use to interact.
 Of course there is a relation between communication and integration.
-But e.g. REST allows for synchronous as well as asynchronous communication.
+But e.g. REST allows for synchronous as well as asynchronous integration.
 Just as with integration, one option for communication might not be sufficient.
    For communication as well as integration the principles only take into account the communication among modules inside the